DaniilAmoshiy1/cat-game/README.md

 ## What needs from hardware and software for interacting with code:

-Keyboard, mouse, and random IDE.
+Keyboard, mouse, and random IDE

 ## A little about the project: